A blackbird becomes part of the family

 “Hey boys, come and see what I’ve found,” she called.
 Six-year-old Alex ran over and picked up the bird, bringing it close to his face.
 He looked at his mother.
 “Is it dead?” he whispered, his eyes pooling with tears.

 “No, I think he’s just tired and hungry.
 Why don’t you guys go and see if you can find some worms or something we can feed him with?”
 Alex ran to tell his brothers.

-With the blackbird on her lap, Carol wheeled herself inside to find a shoe box to put the bird in.
+With the blackbird on her lap, Ellen wheeled herself inside to find a shoe box to put the bird in.

 “I know how you’re feeling,” she murmured to the injured chick.

 The young family had witnessed enough tragedy for one lifetime and they were not going to stand idly by and watch this feeble fluff ball die.
 After receiving veterinary treatment for its broken wing they were advised the fledgling would need feeding every two hours for the first few weeks if she was to survive.
 This baby they called Penguin needed around the clock care and Ellen wakened several times each night to feed her.

 Eventually the bird grew stronger and became Ellen’s constant companion, never leaving her side.
 Penguin bonded with each member of the family but forged a special relationship with Ellen.
 Maybe she recognised her saviour had a need for extra care too.
 When they were alone Ellen and Penguin would talk and sing to each other.
 When Ellen was having one of her really dark days Penguin was always there encouraging her to get through the day.